Pincer-org/.github/profile/README.md

 # Pincer

-An asynchronous python API wrapper meant to replace discord.py
+🚀 The snappy asynchronous discord API wrapper written with aiohttp